rossonlinesolutions/BASIC/Documentation/specification/02-lexical-structure.md

 - If the first token of a line is an integer, it is interpreted as a line number.
 - If no line number is specified, the line number is implicitly the previous line number plus one.
 - Line numbers need not be sequential or unique; entering a line with an existing number overwrites the previous line.
+- A `REM` line with line number does not affect the above rules.
+In case the line it is on had already a statement, it is removed.

 **EBNF:**
 ```